antoKeinanen/Serverselector/readme.md

 - Ok: `https://example.com`, `http://example.com`, `http://localhost:8443`, `https://localhost`.
 - Not ok: `example.com`, `localhost`, `https://example.com/`

+## Ping time

+Ping time is how often the plugin checks if the server has started.
+It is measured in game tics so the default value is `20*5=100` so 5 seconds.

 ### Username and password

 The username and password should be set to be the credentials for the user that can control the servers you want